Euthanasia in the United States: California

 In the 1983 case of Barber v.
 Superior Court, two physicians had honored a family's request to withdraw both respirator and intravenous feeding and hydration tubes from a comatose patient.
 The physicians were charged with murder, despite the fact that they were doing what the family wanted.
 The court held that all charges should be dropped because the treatments had all been ineffective and burdensome.
 Withdrawal of treatment, even if life-ending, is morally and legally permitted and is considered passive euthanasia.
 Competent patients or their surrogates can decide to withdraw treatments, usually after the treatments are found ineffective, painful, or burdensome.

-The California End of Life Option Act from 2016 provides a procedure for assisted suicide of a terminally ill adult.
-After meeting several requirements, a physician may prescribe the terminally ill adult an "aid-in-dying drug".

-Maine

-From 1 January 2020, Maine becomes the 8th US state to legalize assisted dying.
-In June 2019, the Maine Legislature by a very close vote passed a bill to legalize assisted dying.
-The Governor of Maine signed the bill into law within the same month.

 New Jersey

 In the United States legal and ethical debates about euthanasia became more prominent in the Karen Ann Quinlan case who went into a coma after allegedly mixing tranquilizers with alcohol, surviving biologically for 9 years in a "persistent vegetative state" even after the New Jersey Supreme Court approval to remove her from a respirator.
-This case caused a widespread public concern about "lives not worth living" and the possibility of at least voluntary euthanasia if it could be ascertained that the patient would not have wanted to live in this condition.
-In April 2019, New Jersey became the 7th US state to allow assisted dying after the Governor of New Jersey signed the bill into law and went into effect since August 1, 2019.
+This case caused a widespread public concern about "lives not worth living", and the possibility of at least voluntary euthanasia if it could be ascertained that the patient would not have wanted to live in this condition.